Aug 12 2016 …

 On the Banks of the Niger

-Eventually, I traveled north, some 20 hours by car, to the villages in the Kouroussa region to make gifts and sacrifices, and pay tribute to the people and traditions of the village who inspired my book.
+Eventually, with plans made and supplies purchased, I traveled north — some 20 hours by car, to the villages in the Kouroussa region.
+There, I would pay tribute, with gifts and sacrifices, to the people and traditions of the village who inspired my book.

 I knew it was important for me to do all this, but I should also say that I really do love being in the village: life there is simple and peaceful.
 The kindness and generosity of the people is humbling.
-Culturally, it’s hard not to be inspired by the powerful drumming and dancing.
-Over the years, I had begun to form an interesting connection here, too — it’s a connection that I don’t yet fully understand, but here, right in front of me, was an opportunity to rediscover what had drawn me here in the first place.
+It’s hard not to be inspired by the powerful drumming, dancing, and singing that takes place there.
+Over the years, I had begun to form an interesting connection here, too — it’s a connection that I don’t yet fully understand, but here, right in front of me, was an opportunity to rediscover what had drawn me here in the first place, more than a decade earlier.

 To make life more interesting, most people in the village only speak Malinké.
 In the city, I could at least get by on my French — which I had worked very hard at improving prior to the trip.
-With months ahead of me in the village, however, I had little other recourse that to start learning Malinké, and would walk around the village meeting people and practicing the language.
+With months ahead of me in the village, however, I had little other recourse that to start learning Malinké.
+With nothing but time on my hands, I would walk around the village meeting people and practicing the language.
 It was a great challenge for me, and a constant source of humor for them.

 During my daily walkabouts, I thought about art all the time; I wanted to draw all the fascinating people I met.
 I would study their faces, imagining the lines and brush strokes that would bring their character and personality to life on paper.